 The E-Type Zero isn't a car you can buy just yet.
 It's a concept built using a donor E-Type, which Jaguar unveiled last year to gauge interest in a potential commercial electric conversion for the sports car.

 It packs a 40-kilowatt-hour battery and 295-horsepower electric motor in the tight confines of the E-Type's sexy silhouette.
-The relatively high range is made possible because of the low weight of the car coupled with its slippery shape.
+A relatively high range of 170 miles is made possible because of the low weight of the car coupled with its slippery shape.

 Bentley State Limousine for the Queen

 Other cars on duty during the day included a 1950 Rolls-Royce Phantom IV State Car that Markle rode in to the chapel, a Bentley Mulsanne that Markle's mother Daria rode in, and the Bentley Golden Jubilee (shown above) that Queen Elizabeth rode in together with Prince Philip.
 And behind each car in the procession was a Range Rover carrying British secret service, royal guards and police.